efea-umich/cse-593/main-project/project.typ

 Many of the issues found can be fixed quickly, such as adding back buttons on all screens and creating documentation.
 However, we need to evaluate the tradeoff between subtle convenience and explicit user control.
 Many evaluators noted that there should be some kind of indicator of when a correction takes place, but that on its own may further confuse a user.

 Addressing these items may improve user confidence and reduce the likelihood that individuals will switch to a separate device when they need to type a message on the watch.
-The full heuristic evaluation report is available in Appendix E.2.

 == Simplified User Testing
 // Does "7.2 Simplified User Testing" section contain a proper summary of the purpose of the experiments, method, tasks and procedures, and participants?
 Does the method subsection indicate which user requirements the evaluation tested the designs against?